SteffenKn/GitHub.JS-API/README.md

 - getRepo(repoName: string): Repo
   - Parameters
+    - repoName
-    - repoName: The name of the repository
+      - The name of the repository
       - Type: string

   - Returns